codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 For documentation purposes, the flags are grouped into:
 * Runtime flags, relating to runtime, cluster, and namespace requirements
 * Ingress controller flags, relating to ingress controller requirements
-* Git repository flags, relating to Git provider requirements
+* Git provider flags, relating to Git provider requirements
+* Git repository, user and token flags, relating to generic and provider-specific requirements for Git repos

 {::nomarkdown}
 </br>